 1. Blurry vision & blurry objectives

 There is nothing worse than not providing a clear direction and objectives to teams.
 The team will simply not know what to work on, and it will result in lots of confusion, frustration, and inefficiencies.
 Establishing a clear vision is vital.
-Expressing and sharing the mission and its objectives are critical.
-In order to achieve the mission, the objectives must be: Specific, Measurable, Accurate, Reasonable and Time-bound (aka as SMART).
+Hence, expressing and sharing the mission and its objectives are critical.
+In order to achieve the mission, the objectives must be Specific, Measurable, Accurate, Reasonable and Time-bound (aka as SMART).
 A great way to set the sustainability objectives is to use KPIs (Key Performance Indicators), which typically meet the “SMART” characteristics.
 Some sustainability KPIs are often obvious (e.g Carbon Footprint), some have to be decided and customized to the organization.

 2. Assembling the wrong team